spring-projects/spring-batch/spring-batch-samples/src/main/java/org/springframework/batch/sample/jpa/README.md

-### JPA Reader and Writer sample
+### JPA Readers and Writers sample

 ## About

-The purpose of this sample is to show to usage of the `JpaPagingItemReader` and the `JpaItemWriter` to read and write data from/to a database with JPA.
+The purpose of this sample is to show to usage of the JPA item readers and writers to read and write data from/to a database with JPA and Hibernate.

-## Run the sample
+## Run the samples

-You can run the sample from the command line as following:
+You can run the sample of the `JpaPagingItemReader`/`JpaItemWriter` from the command line as following:

 ```
 $>cd spring-batch-samples